 Lisa Nowinski, PhD

-Dr. Lisa Nowinski, Director of Clinical Psychology & Training of the Lurie Center for Autism and Instructor of Psychiatry at Harvard Medical School, is a clinical neuropsychologist with more than a decade of experience diagnosing and caring for individuals with autism spectrum disorder (ASD) and other neurodevelopmental disorders.
+Dr. Lisa Nowinski, Clinical Director of non-physican services at the Lurie Center for Autism and Instructor of Psychiatry at Harvard Medical School, is a clinical neuropsychologist with more than a decade of experience diagnosing and caring for individuals with autism spectrum disorder (ASD) and other neurodevelopmental disorders.

 As Director of Clinical Psychology at the Lurie Center, Dr. Nowinski is responsible for all clinical psychology services and training.
 In addition to directing a robust assessment and therapy program, Dr. Nowinski runs a competitive postdoctoral fellowship – offering specialized training to clinical psychologists who seek to build expertise in the assessment and care of individuals with ASD.